 word embeddings of analogies not quite a paralellogram

-This shows the (exact) parallelogram formed by \(\mathbf{w}_{king}, \mathbf{w}_{man}\), \(\mathbf{w}_{woman}\) and \(\mathbf{w}_{king} {\small-} \mathbf{w}_{man} {\small+} \mathbf{w}_{woman}\) fixed in the \(xy\)-plane and a selection of word embeddings shown relative to it.
-We see that the embedding of \(queen\) does not sit at its corner, but is the closest to it.
-Word embeddings of related words, e.g. \(prince\) and \(lord\), lie relatively close by and random unrelated words are further away.
+This shows the (exact) parallelogram formed by \(\mathbf{w}_{king}, \mathbf{w}_{man}, \mathbf{w}_{woman}\) and a fourth vertex (\(\mathbf{w}_{king} {\small-} \mathbf{w}_{man} {\small+} \mathbf{w}_{woman}\)) in the $xy$-plane with several word embeddings plotted relative to it.
+We see that (i) the embedding of $queen$ is not at the fourth vertex, but is the closest embedding to it; and (ii) that embeddings of related words, e.g. \(prince\) and \(lord\), are close relative to random words.

-We explain the relationship between word embeddings of analogies \eqref{eq:one}, by explaining the gap (indicated) between \(\mathbf{w}_{queen}\) and \(\mathbf{w}_{king} {\small-} \mathbf{w}_{man} {\small+} \mathbf{w}_{woman}\); and why it is small, often smallest, for the word that completes the analogy.
+To explain the relationship between word embeddings of analogies \eqref{eq:one}, we describe the gap (marked ‘?’) between \(\mathbf{w}_{queen}\) and \(\mathbf{w}_{king} {\small-} \mathbf{w}_{man} {\small+} \mathbf{w}_{woman}\); and show that it is small, often smallest, for the word that we expect to complete the analogy.

 Word2Vec